formancehq/formance-sdk-php/docs/Api/TransactionsApi.md

 addMetadataOnTransaction($ledger, $txid, $request_body)
 ```

-Set the metadata of a transaction by its ID.
+Set the metadata of a transaction by its ID

 ### Example